Virtual Coulomb branch and vertex functions: Nonabelian case

+\begin{Remark} In principle, just as in 2) of Corollary \ref{cor-q-diff}, one may try to compute $f_{wc} (s)$ and $g_{wc} (s)$ and obtain explicit scalar $q$-difference equations.
+However, as in most of related prior works \cite{JMNT}, $q$-difference equations of the abelianized theory are easy to obtain, but those in terms of K\"ahler parameters $Q$ for the nonabelian theory are difficult to write down explicitly. \end{Remark}

-\begin{Remark} This result can be interpreted as a $K$-theoretic analogue of the quantum Hikita conjecture \cite{KMP}, which as a generalization of \cite{Hik}, states that the quantum cohomology ring of $X$ can be identified with the quantized coordinate ring of its singular 3d mirror.
-Here the Bethe algebra and Coulomb branch are respectively the analogues of the quantum cohomolory and quantized coordinate ring.
-The $Q\to 0$ limit of the Bethe algebra is an analogue of the B-algebra in the sense of \cite{BLPW-sym-dual-2}. \end{Remark}
+\begin{Remark} This result can be interpreted as a $K$-theoretic generalizaiton of the quantum Hikita conjecture \cite{KMP}.
+See Appendix \ref{sec-q-Hikita} for a discussion.
+In particular, as $Q\to 0$, up to some invertible factors, the relations in the Bethe algebra are given by $\br_{wc} \br_{-wc}$, where $wc$ lives in the positive part of the Coulomb branch.
+Hence, the $Q\to 0$ limit of the Bethe algebra, i.e. the ordinary equivariant $K$-theory is expressed as the $B$-algebra in the sense of \cite{BLPW-sym-dual-2}.
+Our result then identifies the Bethe algebra, i.e. the quantum $K$-theory ring, with the $K$-theoretic virtual Coulomb branch, i.e. a deformation of the coordinate ring of the $K$-theoretic mirror. \end{Remark}